 Gradients and shadows are AMAZING to use in simple details, to highlight some information, to stand out the logo in advertising, etc… But these elements need to be used carefully and have the right time and place.

 3) Where.
 Where will you use your logo?
-I’m sure that you will use in several different places right?
+I’m sure that you will use it in several different places right?
 Each place has customization.
-If you want to print a banner, gradient gold/silver effect may not look shine and sparkle like on the computer screen.
+If you want to print a banner, the gradient gold/silver effect may not look shiny and sparkle like on the computer screen.
 If you need a simple white adhesive with the silhouette, you will need a logo without any effect and all solid color.
 If you will add your brand on a website and want a shadow on it, the better is to generate the shadow in the software that is doing your website, so it will be more “light” for your clients to access on the internet.
-If you need to small design pieces, effects could not be such a good idea, it will look blurred and not so clean.
+If you need small design pieces, effects could not be such a good idea, it will look blurred and not so clean.
 Okay, I think I made my point here 😉

 But then you ask: “Okay, so I can go on Photoshop and modify how I want right?”, well, this time is a little more trick, and here it is why:

-When I tried to use the magic wand from photoshop on the raster image with the gradient (left image), it just select some areas from the same color tones, I would have to spend so much more time editing, if I just had the vector file with solid colors I would just need some clicks to change/edit the file.
-Even with a PNG with solid colors is a little tricky BUT at least is something faster to edit, but the result will be low quality.
-So, again, the best is to have your logo on vector file with solid colors and no effects.
+When I tried to use the magic wand from photoshop on the raster image with the gradient (left image), it just selected some areas from the same color tones, I would have to spend so much more time editing, if I just had the vector file with solid colors I would just need some clicks to change/edit the file.
+Even a PNG with solid colors is a little tricky BUT at least is something faster to edit, but the result will be low quality.
+So, again, the best is to have your logo on a vector file with solid colors and no effects.

 - Ask your designer for a logo without specific effects

 - Solid colors are the best to go

 - Gradient and Shadows are nice but trust your designer’s judgment about how and when to use

 - Time is money, a vector file with solid colors is the winner

 Don’t have a graphic designer yet and need a cute brand?
 Let’s talk 😉